SFTtech/kevin/README.md

  * Let your project generate files and folders
  * They're saved to the static web folder
  * Use it to generate documentation, releases, ...

+* Container management
+ * Jobs are built in temporary throwaway VMs
+ * Easily change and update the base images

 ### [Supported containers](/falk/vm/)